UPDATE: We are live tracking a rapidly developing Winter Storm Gianna

-As the month closes, the Polar Vortex is set to trigger an explosive cyclogenesis event, with a Nor’Easter unfolding just off the U.S. Southeast coast.
+As the month closes, the Polar Vortex is triggering an explosive bomb cyclone, with a Nor’Easter Winter Storm Gianna unfolding off the U.S. Southeast coast.
 A rapidly deepening cyclone takes place as a powerful subtropical jet streak collides with a sharply displaced lobe of Arctic air diving south from Canada.

-The result will be a potentially high-impact surface low undergoing rapid intensification, with central pressure forecast to fall more than 24 millibars in 24 hours.
-This is known as a bomb cyclone.
+The result is the potentially high-impact surface low undergoing rapid intensification, with central pressure forecast to fall more than 24 millibars in 24 hours.
+This is known as a bombogenesis meteorological process.

-Its potential track and impact are still a bit uncertain on Sunday, but it appears likely to bring violent winter weather from the Outer Banks to interior New England and coastal Maine.
-Severe winds exceeding 65 mph, blizzard conditions, coastal flooding, and severe travel disruptions may occur across the Northeast corridor.
+It appears likely that Gianna will bring violent winter weather across the Outer Banks of North Carolina.
+Severe winds exceeding 65 mph, blizzard conditions, coastal flooding, and severe travel disruptions are expected to occur where these conditions develop.

-While the East Coast could see more heavy snowfall, blizzards, severe winds, and coastal flooding from a strengthening Nor’easter, the Southeast and Florida face a sharp, potentially record-breaking temperature drop over the weekend.
+While the East Coast could see more heavy snowfall, blizzards, severe winds, and coastal flooding from a strengthening Nor’easter, the Southeast and Florida face a sharp, potentially record-breaking Sunday and Monday low temperatures as an Arctic air mass spreads deep south behind the Winter Storm Gianna.

 Florida is forecast to experience one of the coldest morning lows in decades on Sunday.
 With freezing temperatures down to Miami.
 The last subfreezing temperature in southern Florida occurred in December 1989 during one of the most exceptional cold spells.